 Droppings from white-tailed deer (Odocoileus virginianus) were routinely encountered throughout the study site during the April site visit.
-During the June site visit deer were seen on several occasions browsing on the vegetation in the clear-cut areas.
-No conclusive evidence of browsing in the forested areas were observed.
+During the June site visit deer were seen on several occasions browsing on the vegetation in the

 Grazing by white-tailed deer is a primary threat to some populations of Small Whorled Pogonia in Virginia.
 The following are general indicators of deer activity: hoof prints, scat, bedding areas, antler rub lines, and the bite marks on defoliated vegetation.
 It is possible the recent clear cutting has created abundant food sources from the tender new growth of regenerating vegetation.
 Colonies of Small Whorled Pogonia may avoid predation by deer because of the abundant food sources that are better alternatives to browsing in areas with sparse herbaceous vegetation.